maliMirkec/personal-website/site/services/index.md

 ## WordPress

-WordPress is still number 1 framework for building sites in the world.
+WordPress is still number one framework for building sites in the world.
 Buying a theme for WordPress is easy, but I always recommend developing a **new theme** from scratch.
 I have build several custom themes, like the ones for [Credit Card Insider](/portfolio/creditcardinsider/), [Irina & Matej](/portfolio/irinaandmatej/), and [Trase Yearbook 2018](/portfolio/yearbook-trase/).

 <a class="button button--small" href="/portfolio/">See my portfolio</a>